plentymarkets/docs-raw/plentyInterface/Payment.md

 <pre>public <strong>toArray</strong>()</pre>

-returns this model as an array
+Returns this model as an array.

 ### PaymentOrderRelation<a name="payment_models_paymentorderrelation"></a>

-payment order relation model
+The payment order relation model

 #### Namespace